mmbman/Katagiri/1986-03-15-Triple-Treasure-Lecture-2.md

 **Question**: Roshi?
 What do you see as the goal of American society?

-**Katagiri**: American society and Japanese society and Phillipine society, wherever you may go, the most essential goals in life is the point I have mentioned.
-The goals in life I have mentioned are open to everywhere, anybody.
-Not only the particular race.
+**Katagiri**: American society and Japanese society and Philippine society – wherever you may go, the most essential goals in life are the points I have mentioned.
+The goals in life I have mentioned are open to everywhere, anybody, not only a particular race.

 **Same person**: I’d say the society is very different ...

 **Katagiri**: But it doesn’t matter.
 The surface is different, anyway. *[He laughs.]* Japanese society is different from American society.
-American customs, habits, and mores of the American people are different from the Japanese, of course.
-But it is not good enough to understand the different mores, lifestyles of the human beings, but also you have to realize *the same and one ground* where different lifestyle of the beings exist.
+The customs, habits, and mores of the American people are different from the Japanese, of course.
+But it is not good enough to understand the different mores or lifestyles of human beings, but also you have to realize *the same and one ground* where different lifestyle of the beings exist.
 That is the most important thing.
 But usually we try to understand the different aspects, different styles, of race, human beings, and then we thing we can create peace.
-No. So you have to find the same and one ground, where the many, many different lifestyles of existence exist in peace and harmony.
+No. You have to find the same and one ground, where the many, many different lifestyles of existence exist in peace and harmony.
 That is the point I mentioned.
 That is the Triple Treasure.

-Of course, we should understand what is the different.
+Of course, we should understand what is different.
 Japanese culture is different from American culture; Japanese are different from Americans.
 Yes, they are.
 But it’s not good enough.
-If you only understand the different lifestyles of beings, we’re always fighting.
+If you only understand the *different* lifestyles of beings, we’re always fighting.

-Even though I say, I try to teach something universal, beyond American or Japanese, but I am Japanese, so always people say, “You are Japanese, so you are talking about the Japanese Buddhism.”
+Even though I try to teach something universal, beyond American or Japanese, still I am Japanese, so people always say, “You are Japanese, so you are talking about the Japanese Buddhism.”
 I’m not! *[He laughs.]* I am Japanese, of course, who is different from you.
-But I am trying to disclose universal lifestyle.
+But I am trying to disclose a universal lifestyle.

-Is that alright?

 #### 57:48